exercism/problem-specifications/exercises/affine-cipher/description.md

 ax mod m = 1
 ```

-More information regarding how to find a Modular Multiplicative Inverse and what it means can be found in the [related Wikipedia article](https://en.wikipedia.org/wiki/Modular_multiplicative_inverse).
+More information regarding how to find a Modular Multiplicative Inverse and what it means can be found in the [related Wikipedia article][MMI].

 ## General Examples